 Qualified dividends are excluded from investment income, but you may elect to include part or all of these amounts in investment income.
-See the instructions for line 4g of Form 4952, Investment Interest Expense Deduction, for important information on making this election.
+See the instructions for Form 4952, line 4g, for important information on making this election.

-If you have any foreign source qualified dividends, see the instructions for box 16, later.
+If you have any foreign source qualified dividends, see the Partner's Instructions for Schedule K-3 for additional information.

-Attach a statement to the K-1 identifying the dividends included in box 6a or 6b that
+Attach a statement to the Schedule K-1 identifying the dividends included in box 6a or 6b that are:

-- · Eligible for the deduction for dividends received under sections 243 (a), (b), or (c), - Eligible for the deduction for dividends received under section 245, - Eligible for the deduction for dividends received under section 245A, and - Hybrid dividends as defined in section 245A(e)(4).
+- Eligible for the deduction for dividends received under section 243(a), (b), or (c); - Eligible for the deduction for dividends received under section 245; - Eligible for the deduction for dividends received under section 245A; and - · Hybrid dividends as defined in section 245A(e)(4).